usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Also known as “scrum,” this 15-minute daily sync keeps the team aligned.
 Everyone shares:

-* what they did yesterday;
+* What they did yesterday
-* what they’re doing today;
+* What they’re doing today
-* any blockers, and
+* Any blockers
-* any after-meetings between scrum participants to work on specific problems.
+* Any after-meetings between scrum participants to work on specific problems

 Stand-ups foster transparency, collaboration, and rapid issue resolution.